 Whether you are planting in the ground or in a pot, you should not add any additional fertilizer to the soil at planting time.
 This will just result in lots of weak, bushy growth.

 Each spring, topdress the soil around your fig with an inch or two of compost.
 This is all the fertilization your fig will need.
 Additional fertilizer will result in lots of leaves and no fruit production.
-However, if you notice that the plant doesn't seem to be producing many leaves, give it a feeding with manure tea or fish emulsion in early summer.
+However, if you notice that the plant doesn't seem to be producing many leaves, feed it with manure tea or fish emulsion in early summer.

 If you are growing your fig in a container, don't prune during the first year.
 Starting in the second year, you can cut each branch down by about half to keep the plant manageable.
 Just make sure that you are making your cuts above a node to encourage lateral growth and fruit production.

 Figs really aren't bothered by many pests and diseases.
-Rootknot nematodes can be a problem in some areas.
+Root-knot nematodes can be a problem in some areas.
 These soilborne pests are not usually detected until plant vigor has been affected.
-The nematodes attack the roots, causing galls which prevent adequate water and nutrient uptake.
-The best way to prevent it is to be sure to plant in nematode free soil -- a soil test is the best way to ensure that yours is nematode free.
+The nematodes attack the roots, causing galls that prevent adequate water and nutrient uptake.
+The best way to prevent it is to be sure to plant in nematode-free soil—a soil test is the best way to ensure this.